mdecrevoisier/Windows-auditing-baseline/README.md

 ## Project description
 At the following you will find the different auditing steps to configure on your Windows assets.
 We advised to create 3 group policies (domain controllers, member servers and workstations) for granularity and flexibility purposes.
 In detail, the following points will be covered:
-* **1-Auditing baseline**: configure auditing settings to increase visibility on your assets
+* **1-Auditing baseline**: configure auditing settings to increase visibility on your assets.
-* **2-Disabled event logs**: enable disabled but valuable event logs to increase visibility
+* **2-Disabled event logs**: enable disabled but valuable event logs to increase visibility.
-* **3-Log sizing**: increase log retention to reduce the risk of data being overwritten and not forwarded
+* **3-Log sizing**: increase log retention to reduce the risk of data being overwritten and not forwarded.
+At the same time, use the caching feature of your log forwarding agent (if available) to avoid data loss.

 ## 1-Auditing baseline
 The security auditing baseline is defined in the following [document](https://1drv.ms/x/s!Atu5cjCGMw0sk6lz2u_kEgpoFQJZYg?e=KIJti9).
 It highlights the different subcategories to audit (success and/or failure) together with the related **MITRE TTPs** that it can cover (if applicable).
 We also recommend to apply additional steps from [Palantir](https://github.com/palantir/windows-event-forwarding/tree/master/group-policy-objects) for PowerShell auditing, command line auditing and WinRM client.